ZCK12/ProjectilePy/README.md

 # ProjectilePy
+Have you ever wondered how far you can throw a ball on the moon, or how much wind-resistance really affects a cannonball?
+This python library provides all the tools to answer those questions, and more.

-A python library aimed at simulating and solving projectile motion problems.
+ProjectilePy is a library aimed at simulating and solving projectile motion problems.
+This library includes a class with a host of methods for simulating and analysing ballistic trajectories.
 Includes various methods for running accurate numerical discrete-time simulations, both with and without drag.

 ## Features:
 * Configurable drag or drag-less simulations for projectiles.